dprgarner/donaldcomes/README.md

 Collaboration with [@Bekkhilde](https://twitter.com/bekkhilde).

-## Running locally
+## Running locally with Docker

-First, unset any docker-machine variables with:
+If using docker-machine, unset any docker-machine variables with:

 ```bash
 eval $(docker-machine env -u)